Restream/reindexer/readme.md

 pprof -symbolize remote http://localhost:6060/debug/cgo/pprof/heap
 ```

-In some cases remote symbolizer unable to resolve the symbols, so you may try the default:
+In some cases the remote symbolizer is unable to resolve the symbols, so you may try the default:
 ```bash
 pprof http://localhost:6060/debug/cgo/pprof/heap
 ```